uu-afp/uu-afp.github.io/about.md

 The lecture and lab sessions will be run in person in Utrecht.
-At the moment, we are not planning to offer hybrid lectures or remote attendance&emdash;but we are monitoring developments surrounding the pandemic closely.
+At the moment, we are not planning to offer hybrid lectures or remote attendance&mdash;but we are monitoring developments surrounding the pandemic closely.